 In the context of the Softcite project led by James Howison from the University of Texas at Austin and in collaboration with Impactstory, we are developing an Open Source component for recognizing in text and in PDF any mentions of software, together with the associated software attributes such as number version, author, url, version date and related bibliographical citation.

 The module performs structure-aware PDF document annotation, exploiting the coordinates of the mentions in the PDF for displaying interactive annotations directly on top the PDF layout, and populating a software knowledge base.
-Taking advantage of the integration of DeLFT in GROBID, we use a state of the art Deep Learning model (BiLSTM-CRF with ELMo embeddings) and perform the recognition of the software attributes with a f-score currently between 75 and 80%.
+Taking advantage of the integration of DeLFT in GROBID, we use a state of the art Deep Learning model (BiLSTM-CRF with ELMo embeddings) and perform the recognition of the software attributes with a f-score currently around 85%.

 When possible, software entities are disambiguated against Wikidata and associated with the bibliographical references introduced in the context of the mention.